Dependency injection and IoC in iOS and Swift

 How I build things

-I prefer abstract components that can be easily replaced at one place, with each dependency being automatically resolved.
-I have therefore looked for a clean way of implementing IoC in my iOS apps.
-I want one place where I wire up the app, to make it easy to reconfigure the app whenever I need to, and be certain that there are zero side-effects, that all parts of my app still behave correctly.
+I want one place where I wire up the app, to make it easy to reconfigure it whenever I need to, and be certain that there are no side-effects, that my app still behaves as expected.

 With this in mind, I think I have finally found a nice approach.
 I will first describe how I tried to solve these problems using an object factory, as well as the drawbacks of this approach.
-If you are just interested in the IoC solution, please skip this section.

 Object factory, the first flawed approach

-Starting out with iOS, I used to go with manually handled, static object factory classes.
+In iOS, I used to go with manually handled, static object factory classes.
 Every protocol I wanted to resolve had to be added to these classes, as such:

 @interface ObjectFactory : NSObject